Why we write:

 The academic article I engage in this essay: ”Introduction: TERFs, Gender-Critical Movements, and Postfascist Feminisms,” Transgender Studies Quarterly, Vol. 9, No. 3

-“How Queer Theory Consumed Lesbian Theory in the 1990s, The-Blob-Style,” November 2022
+“How Queer Theory Consumed Lesbian Theory in the 1990s, The-Blob-Style”

-The one that tackles the publish-or-perish economy’s impact on lesbians.
+Tackling the publish-or-perish economy’s impact on lesbians

-The one where I explain why university-based teaching and scholarship mis-teaches Judith Butler and misgenders Leslie Feinberg.
+Explaining why university-based teaching and scholarship mis-teaches Judith Butler and misgenders Leslie Feinberg

 Working SBD Bibliography